rcowham/p4benchmark/README.md

 and compare the results.
 If the configurations differ too much it is hard to draw conclusions.

-Installation of Perforce Helix server is typically a manual operation, although we recommend using the SDP.
+Installation of Perforce Helix server is typically a manual operation, although we recommend using the [SDP (Server Deployment Package)](https://swarm.workshop.perforce.com/projects/perforce-software-sdp).
 This allows for example two or more instances to be setup, e.g. instance 1 with a particular configuration and instance 2 with the other configuration you want to test.

 See the Docker Compose and Dockerfiles for an example of how the SDP is setup.